 Healthy cucumber plants can get downright out of hand with their rampant vining growth.
 I’m not complaining, I get lots of fruit, but it made me wonder if I should prune my cucumber vines.
-Maybe you, too, are wondering is it ok to prune cucumbers.
+Maybe you, too, are wondering if it’s okay to prune cucumbers.
 So, I did a little research on pruning cucumbers.
 Here’s what I found out about trimming cucumber vines.

 Should I Prune my Cucumber Vine?

-The short answer is yes, it’s ok to prune cucumbers, but I guess that doesn’t really say much.
+The short answer is yes, it’s okay to prune cucumbers, but I guess that doesn’t really say much.
 Both cucumbers’ vegetative and reproductive growth need to be balanced.
-Anyone that’s ever looked at a cucumber plant can see that it is often the vegetative growth that’s left to run amok.
+Anyone who’s ever looked at a cucumber plant can see that it is often the vegetative growth that’s left to run amok.
 So cucumber vine pruning is a way to check that growth and stimulate reproduction, or fruiting.